Shubham7822-singh/Moive-Search-Web-App/README.md

-🎨 Color Palette Generator
-A simple and interactive web application that helps users create, explore, and save beautiful color palettes for their design projects.
-Built with a focus on usability, accessibility, and creative freedom.
+🎬 Movie Search App
+A sleek and responsive web application to search for movies and view detailed information using a public movie API.
+Built with React and styled using Tailwind CSS for a clean and modern UI.

-✨ Features
+🔍 Features
-Generate random color palettes instantly

-- Lock colors to preserve while randomizing others

-- Copy HEX color codes to clipboard

-- Save favorite palettes locally

-- Responsive design for desktop and mobile
+- 🔎 Search movies in real-time by title

+- 🎞️ View movie details including poster, plot, rating, genre, and release year

+- ⚡ Fast, responsive design with Tailwind CSS

+- ❌ Graceful handling of empty results or errors

+- 📱 Mobile-friendly UI

 🛠️ Tech Stack

-- HTML, CSS, JavaScript

 - React

+- Tailwind CSS

+- Axios (for API requests)

+- TMDb API